 Q: What ships were built at the Philadelphia Naval Shipyard?

 The PNS constructed and repaired numerous vessels including destroyers, cruisers, submarines, and support ships during WWII.
-All major naval vessels constructed during this era contained significant quantities of asbestos insulation and materials.
+All major naval vessels constructed during this era contained significant quantities of ACM insulation and materials.
 The shipyard also repaired damaged vessels throughout the war, exposing workers to asbestos during demolition and reconstruction activities.
 Refer to shipyard exposure database for comprehensive vessel listings.

 Q: Do I need to prove I worked at a specific Philadelphia Naval Shipyard job to file a claim?